Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Simulations

-So far we have focused on the mean-difference estimator, but we can use any treatment effect estimator as a test statistic in our randomization-based approach.
-The last three rows of Table \ref{tab:ciComparison} show results for the treatment effect estimator from a linear regression of the outcomes on the covariates and treatment indicator.
-The complete randomization confidence intervals were computed using the standard error of the regression coefficient corresponding to $\mathbf{W}$.
+Meanwhile, the last three rows of Table \ref{tab:ciComparison} show results for the treatment effect estimator from a linear regression of the outcomes on $\mathbf{X}$ and $\mathbf{W}$.
+The complete randomization confidence intervals were computed using the standard error of the regression coefficient for $\mathbf{W}$.
 The paired randomization confidence intervals were computed using the variance estimator of \cite{fogarty2018regression}, who provides recent results on regression adjustment for paired experiments.\footnote{We used the variance estimator $S^2_{R1}$ in \cite{fogarty2018regression}, which utilizes pairwise-differences of functions of the covariates among matched pairs.
-We specified this function as the raw covariates, $(\mathbf{x}_1,\dots,\mathbf{x}_8)$, to make the paired randomization analysis comparable to the complete randomization analysis. \cite{fogarty2018regression} also discusses utilizing pairwise-\textit{averages} of functions of the covariates among matched pairs, which we do not consider here.}.
-In this case, the results across experimental designs are nearly identical.
+We specified this function as the raw covariates, $(\mathbf{x}_1,\dots,\mathbf{x}_8)$, to make the paired randomization analysis comparable to the complete randomization analysis. \cite{fogarty2018regression} also discusses utilizing pairwise-\textit{averages} of functions of the covariates among matched pairs, which we do not consider here.} In this case, the results across experimental designs are nearly identical.
 When the covariates are linearly related with the outcome---as is the case for the first outcome---coverage for linear regression is close to the nominal level.
 However, there is undercoverage for the second outcome, which is a nonlinear function of the covariates.
-This provides two main findings.
+This provides two findings.
 First, linear regression after matching is not guaranteed to exhibit the correct coverage.
 Second, as discussed in Section \ref{s:analysisStage}, the assignment mechanism in our randomization-based approach can be viewed as a design-based choice, while the treatment effect estimator is a model-based choice.
-Table \ref{tab:ciComparison} suggests that there may be an equivalence among certain design-based and model-based choices, which echoes recent equivalences found between rerandomization designs and regression adjustment \citep{li2019rerandomization}.
+Table \ref{tab:ciComparison} suggests that there may be an equivalence among certain design-based and model-based choices, which echoes recent equivalences found between rerandomization designs and regression adjustment \citep{li2020rerandomization}.